JiweiTian/AT_SG/README.md

 ### Qualitative Analyses and Visualization of Signals and Learned Feature Representations

-plot_confusion_matrix.py: Code used for qualitatively analysis of the relationship between the characteristics of adversarial attacks to signals and defense methods, such as by calculating normalized confusion matrices and computation of class-confusion graphs.
+plot_confusion_matrix.py: Code used for qualitatively analysis of the relationship between the characteristics of adversarial attacks to signals and defense methods, such as by calculating normalized confusion matrices and computation of class-confusion graphs (based on Gephi software).

 pqd_visualization.py: Code used for visualizing signal measurements and their feature representations learned at different layers of DNNs using the t-SNE.